-A total of 49 subparcels encompassing approximately 169.74 acres are now designated Category 5 based on implementation of remedial action at the MI and on Dunn Field.
+No subparcels are designed Category 5.
 Category 5 subparcels are areas where release, disposal, and/or migration of hazardous substances has occurred and removal or RAs are underway, but all required actions have not yet been implemented.
-Three of these subparcels, encompassing approximately 0.57 acre were previously changed from Category 1 to Category 6 because of groundwater beneath these subparcels containing VOC levels exceeding MCLs.
-Table 3-6 describes the designated Category 5 subparcels.

-3.4.6 Areas Where Release, Disposal, and/or Migration Has Occurred, but Required Response Actions Have Not Been Taken have not yet been taken.
-Information regarding releases was obtained from the Depot's Spill Response Checklists maintained by DDC (Memphis).
+3.4.6 Areas Where Release, Disposal, and/or Migration Has Occurred, but Required Response Actions Have Not Been Taken

 No subparcels are designated Category 6.
-The Category 6 subparcels are areas where release, disposal, and/or migration of hazardous substances have occurred, but the required removal or RAs
+The Category 6 subparcels are areas where release, disposal, and/or migration of hazardous substances have occurred, but the required removal or RAs have not yet been taken.